-- 1. Make sure the anti-tip bracket is installed. - Look for the anti-tip bracket securely attached to floor or wall. - 2.
-If not direct wired, plug power cord into appropriate outlet. - 3.
+- 1. Making sure the anti-tip bracket is installed: - Look for the anti-tip bracket securely attached to floor or wall

 Slide range back so rear range foot is engaged with anti-tip bracket.
-Check that the flexible conduit or power supply cord is not bent.

-Level Range
+LevelRande

-- 1. Place oven rack in oven. - 2.
-Place level on oven rack and check levelness of range, first side to side; then front to back.
+1. Place rack in oven.
+Place level on rack and check levelness of range, first side to side; then front to back.

-- 3. If range is not level, pull range forward until rear leveling leg is removed from the anti-tip bracket. - 4.
+- 2. If range is not level, pull range forward until rear leveling leg is removed from the anti-tip bracket. - 3.
 Use wrench to adjust leveling legs up or down until range is level.
-Push range back into position. - 5.
+Push range back into position. - 4.
 Check that rear leveling leg is engaged in anti-tip bracket.

-NOTE: Range must be level for satisfactory baking performance.
+NOTE: Range must be level for satisfactory baking conditions.

-Complete Installation
+Complete installation

-- 1. Check that all parts are now installed.
+- Check that all parts are now installed.
 If there is an extra part, go back through the steps to see which step was skipped. - 2.
 Check that you have all of your tools. - 3.
 Dispose of/recycle all packaging materials. - 4.
 Check that the range is level.
 See "Level Range." - 5.
-Use a mild solution of liquid household cleaner and warm water to remove waxy residue caused by shipping material.
+Use a mild solution of liquid household cleaner and warm water to remove waxy residue caused by protective shipping material.
 Dry thoroughly with a soft cloth.
 For more information, read the "Range Care" section of the Use and Care Guide. - 6.
-Read the range Use and Care Guide. - 7.
-Turn power on.
+Read the range Use and Care Guide. - Plug power cord into appropriate outlet.
+Slide range into its final location.
+Check that the flexible conduit or power supply cord are not bent. - Turn power on.
 Turn on surface burners and oven.
 See the Use and Care Guide for specific instruction on range operation.